-German law allows foreign citizens to establish a business in Germany, e.g. a limited liability company ("GmbH"), and act as its manager.
+German immigration law allows foreign citizens to establish a business in Germany, e.g. a limited liability company (GmbH), and act as its manager.
 However, a foreign manager will need a German employment residence permit to manage the German business.
-And which residence permit a manager should apply for – as well as the process and wait times – depends on a variety of factors, including
+Which residence permit a manager needs to apply for – as well as the process and wait times – depends on a variety of factors, including

 - the manager’s nationality,